Blog

 10.30pm – I wake up later today after a full week.
 Some days, I go to the gym, other days I take it easy.

 12pm – 2pm – Private tutoring through Spark Academy.
-I work with two young people with SEND, helping them with schoolwork and confidence-building.
+I have a caseload of two young people with SEND, helping them with schoolwork and confidence-building.
+I recently started tutoring which has been really nice, as I’ve always wanted to do more collaborative work with parents and in homes.

 7pm – I relax in the evening.
-Black Doves on Netflix has been a recent favorite.
+Black Doves on Netflix has been a recent favourite.

 Sunday